MuhammadSaadTabani/C-Program-Marksheet/README.md

 * Calculate CGPA for each subject.
 * Calculate percentage for each subject

-Coded By : Muhammad Saad
+Coded By : Muhammad Saad Tabani